DenisGorbachev/metawomen-docs/src/RewardsForHolders/Teams.md

 This transaction doesn't send any money - it only confirms your team membership.

+### Why should I join the team?

+The team leader will answer the questions on your behalf.
+You'll save time & ensure that you get the reward.

+Remember: if you answer the questions incorrectly, you won't receive the reward for the current week.

 ### Can I change the team?

 Yes.

-### Will I receive additional bonus if I join the team now?

-Yes, you will receive additional rewards proportional to the time you were in a team.
-For example, if you join a team on Monday, you will receive additional `+10% * (1 / 7)` on Tuesday (because you were in a team for 1 of 7 days).

 ### Can I create a team with only myself?

-No, you need at least 3 members.
+No, every team needs at least 3 members (you + 2 additional members).

 We will disqualify people for creating fake teams.